Tech companies race to extract employees from Russia

 The tech companies provide a particular view into this flight.
 Powered by strong engineering education, Russia’s tech industry has exploded in recent years.
 More than 1.3 million were employed in tech in 2019, according to the U.S. Commerce Department.

-Many of them, including those working for the Russian émigré’s Swiss firm, stand apart from the average Russian worker — better educated, often speaking multiple languages, and accustomed to consuming news from across the world, even when that means overcoming technical obstacles.
+Many of them, including those working for the Russian emigre’s Swiss firm, stand apart from the average Russian worker — better educated, often speaking multiple languages, and accustomed to consuming news from across the world, even when that means overcoming technical obstacles.

 Some told The Washington Post that they had colleagues and friends in Ukraine, heightening their concerns about the war.
-Most quickly accepted the opportunity to travel outside the country, many bringing their families, though some stayed behind, citing responsibilities to care for elderly parents.
+Most quickly accepted the opportunity to travel outside the country, many taking their families, though some stayed behind, citing responsibilities to care for elderly parents.

-Russian officials are trying to stem the brain drain, dropping the tax on tech company profit to zero, offering reduced-rate mortgages for their employees, and pledging that information workers will not be conscripted before age 27, according to Borenius, a Finnish law firm
+Russian officials are trying to stem the brain drain, dropping the tax on tech company profit to zero, offering reduced-rate mortgages for their employees, and pledging that information workers will not be conscripted before age 27, according to Borenius, a Finnish law firm.

 That promise backfired among some workers who have grown so distrustful of government that they feared it meant they would be drafted, said a Russian-born principal at a global investment firm that extracted its few Moscow employees.